Cruising from Sydney: a Beginner’s Guide

 Sydney is Australia’s premier cruise destination, cruises depart from Sydney year-round, but the peak cruising season is from October to April.
 Cruises from Sydney allow Australians to discover the wonders of their own backyard, explore the beautiful islands of the South Pacific, or soak up the beauty of New Zealand.
 But if your eyes are set on further horizons, such as Hawaii, Asia, or even a World Cruise, Sydney still makes the perfect starting point.

-Whether you only have a few days to spare, or want to have a little taste of cruising to see what it is all about, themed cruises are a great option to consider.
-Departing Sydney, three night cruises are perfect for a long weekend and boast a wide selection of themes, from comedy through to food and wine.
+Whether you only have a few days to spare or want to have a little taste of cruising to see what it is all about, themed cruises are a great option to consider.
+Departing Sydney, three-night cruises are perfect for a long weekend and boast a wide selection of themes, from comedy to food and wine.
 While the cruises may not dock anywhere during their journey, they do provide the perfect opportunity to escape the stresses of everyday life.
 Be connected while exploring and be sure to be equipped with a travel sim card which can be acquired from Sims Direct.

 What Is Cruising Like?